 Belo Sun is also contributing to the improved accessibility of public services such as health care and education to the local population near the Volta Grande Project by helping to transport doctors, nurses, dentists and teachers to the area.
-These efforts are on the Company's behalf to promote the eradication of malaria in the Volta Grande area.
-Belo Sun also provides transportation on the weekends to local area residents who take a four hour round trip boat ride to attend mining-oriented technical courses in the city of Altamira.
+Among other things, these efforts promote the eradication of malaria in the Volta Grande area.
+Belo Sun also provides transportation on the weekends to local area residents who take a four-hour round trip boat ride to attend mining-oriented technical courses in the city of Altamira.